 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
 Rock Chip Sampling Rock Chip sampling is used to obtain a point sample of outcrop or float.
-Rock Chips are broken from outcrop or float using a steel Estwing geological hammer, the entire sample (nominal 0.3kg) is pulverised to produce a 50g charge for fire assay to analyse for Au and 0.5g is used for multielement analysis, where it is treated by four acid mixed acid digest and measured using a mass spectrometer and optical emission spectrometer.
+Rock Chips are broken from outcrop or float using a steel Estwing geological hammer, the entire sample (nominal 0.5kg) is pulverised to produce a 30g charge for fire assay to analyse for Au and 0.3g is used for multielement analysis, where it is treated by four acid mixed acid digest and measured using a mass spectrometer and optical emission spectrometer.
+Another subsample is utilised for Short Wave Infra-Red (SWIR) spectrometry and subsequent analysis of the spectra is used to interpret mineralogy.
 Sample locations are measured using handheld GPS Sampling is conducted by Company personnel Alteration and mineralisation have been identified by field geologists during routine sampling and logging in the field.
 Prospecting Surface prospecting is conducted by scanning the ground surface using metal detectors, commonly using a gridded search pattern.
 Metal detectors in use are Minelab SDC2300, GPX6000 and GPZ7000, these models can handle the mineralised soils common within the district.
 The detectors are being operated by suitably experienced personnel.
 Recovered targets are located using handheld GPS receivers.
 Targets are weighed using digital scales with an accuracy of 0.1g.
 Targets may be analysed using pXRF to identify gold-silver ratio and the presence of pathfinder elements.
 Drilling techniques • Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 No new drilling results being reported.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may No new drilling results being reported.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred No new drilling results being reported.